 “Well, the first thing I need to do is to get rid of that rune on your hand,” he said.

 I looked at him incredulously.
 “I had a rune in my hand?
 Since when?”

 “Oh, I put that rune in there this afternoon, before you started the exam.
 It keeps you from casting any magic,” he said.

 I nearly lost it!
 All that stress, for what!?
 Who the hell did this guy think he was, putting runes on me!?

 “What the hell for!?”
 I yelled at him.
 I didn’t mean to do it, but it just came out.
 He didn’t seem offended, though.

-“The drive to succeed leads many wizards and witches to do certain things that they should never do.
-When our worth is measured not by the knowledge but by our success and we find ourselves with a seemingly unavoidable failure, shortcuts are taken, and often these shortcuts can be dangerous.
-I have seen powerful wizards and witches take some of these shortcuts; some have lost their lives trying to cheat their way out of a failure.
-This is the reason why I always failed those students,” he said to me.
+“The drive to succeed often leads many wizards and witches to do certain things that they should never do.
+When our worth is measured by our success and we find ourselves with a seemingly unavoidable failure, shortcuts are taken, and often these shortcuts can be dangerous.
+I have seen powerful wizards and witches do certain things they knew they shouldn’t, and they always payed the price; some have lost their lives trying to cheat their way out of a failure.
+Each and every last student that came before you was unable to handle the idea that something was beyond their abilities, and when presented with a shortcut, they took it regardless of the consequences.
+That’s why they all failed,” he said to me.
 “Hilda taught me that lesson when I was her apprentice.
 It’s a damn shame she doesn’t teach students directly anymore; the Education Council is composed of fools that haven’t even stepped into a classroom since they were ten years old, I swear.”

 “What about the guy you failed in three minutes?”
 I asked.